Syno: Structured Synthesis for Neural Operators: Primitives

 \subsection{Structured ASTs}

 Synthesizing expressions in a bottom-up way, i.e., first specifying the innermost atoms and then composing them, is common in program synthesis~\cite{gulwani2017program}.
 This is also a natural choice for NN operators.
-As can be seen in \cref{list:halide-example}, the output tensor are indexed by the output iterators such as \texttt{i\_H}, and the coordinate expressions comprising the output iterators, e.g., \texttt{i\_H + r\_K\_H - K/2}, are used to index the input tensors.
-Thus a straightforward way is to use the output iterators as atom coordinate expressions and enumerate more complicated expressions as the indices of input tensors.
+As can be seen in \cref{list:halide-example}, each element of the output tensor is calculated through certain arithmetic operations on some elements of the input tensors, which are indexed by some expressions on the indices of the output element.
+Here the output tensor indices, e.g., \texttt{i\_H}, are termed the \emph{output iterators}.
+They are also the implicitly defined loops in Halide.
+The expressions consisting of output iterators and constants are termed \emph{coordinate expressions}.
+They are used to index the input and output tensors.
+For example, \texttt{i\_H} is a coordinate expression to index \texttt{out}, and \texttt{i\_H + r\_K\_H - K/2} is also a coordinate expression to index \texttt{input}.
+Following the bottom-up approach, we use the output iterators as atom coordinate expressions (the ``bottom''), and enumerate over the diverse combinations of coordinate expressions for the input tensor indices (the ``top'').
+By doing so we can synthesize novel operators beyond our current knowledge, and this is the design space we hope to explore.